-- People's risks were managed safely.
-People's care plans had individual risk assessments which guided staff in providing safe care. - Risk assessments were detailed and up to date.
-They covered areas such as skin integrity, personal care, mental health, behaviours and falls. - Emergency plans were in place outlining the support people would need to evacuate the building in an emergency.
+- •Risks were identified, assessed and monitored.
+Staff knew how to protect people from known risks while supporting their independence.
+When people's needs had changed the service had involved other professionals to help support the staff team and adjust support the people. - Risk assessments were detailed and guided staff in how to manage people's care safely.
+They covered areas such as skin integrity, personal care, mental health, behaviours and falls.
+Risk assessments for weight management and nutrition and dependency levels had been undertaken. - Contingency plans were in place on how the service would support people if they had an outbreak of COVID-19. - Emergency plans were in place outlining the support people would need to evacuate the building in an emergency.
 Fire safety procedures and appropriate checks and training for staff were in place.